webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/ec2.rst

 This guide demonstrates a basic EC2 driver setup: a single inventory namespace is configured to populate itself with some arbitrary running instances within the eu-west-1 region.

-For further configuration details, please refer to the |GUIDES|_.
+For further configuration details, please refer to the |DOCS|_.

 Directory structure
 ===================